MAST30034-Applied-Data-Science/mast30034-project-1-andersonkam/README.md

 - Name: Un Leng Kam
 - Student ID: 1178863

-**Research Goal:** My research goal is predict high value trips given a location and time.
+**Research Goal:** My research goal is predict the number high value trips given a location and time.

 **Timeline:** The timeline for the research area is 2016 January to 2017 May.